wandb/weave/weave/panels_py/instructions/panel_llm_monitor.md

 openai.api_key = os.getenv("WANDB_OPENAI_API_KEY")
 ```

-### 3. Create a Monitoring Board
+### Step 3: Create a monitoring board

 Use OpenAI as normal and navigate to `monitoring/openai` via the project browser on the left to create a board to visualize your usage.

 ## In-depth Tutorials

-For more details and ways to monitor LLMs, you can follow along with one of the following tutorials.
+For more ways to configure monitoring and understand LLM usage, follow along with one of our tutorials:

 | Method | Tutorial | Use Case |
 |--------|----------|---------------|